 Late assignments will lose a fraction of a grade per day (not per class) unless an extension has been granted.
 (Ex: An assignment submitted two days late that would have earned a B will instead receive a C+.)
 No assignments will be accepted one week past the assignment deadline without the prior consent of the instructor.
+While you are not required to complete all assignments in order to pass the course, you are strongly encouraged to do so; even one missed assignment will significantly impact a student's final grade.

-All assignments must be typed, double-spaced and submitted in hard copy (paper) form unless otherwise instructed.
-Double-sided printing is encouraged, as is the use of recycled paper, or even paper that has already been used on one side (draw a line diagonally through the material printed or written on the "wrong" side and make sure your pages are stapled together in the correct order).
+All assignments must be typed, double-spaced and submitted online/in hard copy (paper) form as instructed.
+For hard copy assignments, double-sided printing is encouraged, as is the use of recycled paper, or even paper that has already been used on one side (draw a line diagonally through the material printed or written on the "wrong" side and make sure your pages are stapled together in the correct order).